Long-range translational order and hyperuniformity in two-dimensional chiral active crystal

-{\it Summary.}--- In this Letter, we have studied the two-dimensional chiral active crystal by using cABP with infinite persistence time ($D=0$), in which each particle performs the circular motion with a frequency $\Omega$, or radius $R=v_0/\Omega$.
-The system exhibits long-range translational order in contrast to two-dimensional equilibrium crystals~\cite{Mermin1968, Prestipino2011PRL} and active crystals without chirality~\cite{Digregorio2018PRL, Shi2023PRL}.
-The crystalline phase is accompanied by hyperuniformity (HU) characterized by the same exponent as in the fluid phase~\cite{Li2019,kuroda2023_chiral}.
-The suppression of the Goldstone mode, or the displacement field, caused by the same mechanism of HU is responsible for the long-range translational order.
-We have also shown that $\Omega = 0$ is singular, where the system has no crystalline order because the system can be regarded as a random quenched system with continuous symmetry~\cite{Imry-Ma1975, ikeda2023does}.
-Our numerical results are fully explained, even quantitatively, by a linear elastic theory.
-Considering the recent development of active matter experiments~\cite{Kawaguchi:2017aa, Liu2019PRL, Li2019PNAS, Soni:2019aa, Deblais2020PRL, Zhang:2021aa, Shimaya2022, Iwasawa2021PRR}, in particular, the observations of hyperuniformity in two-dimensional chiral active fluids~\cite{Huang2021, Zhang2022}, two-dimensional chiral active crystal with long-range translational order could be realized in experiments.
+{\it Summary.}--- In this paper, we have numerically and theoretically studied the two-dimensional chiral and non-chiral active crystal using ABP with infinite persistence time ($D=0$).
+When $\Omega$ is finite, the system develops true long-range translational order, and thus the crystals are very stable compared to equilibrium crystals.
+The crystalline phase is accompanied by hyperuniformity (HU)~\cite{Li2019,kuroda2023_chiral}.
+The suppression of the Goldstone mode, or the displacement field, caused by the same mechanism of HU is responsible for the emergence of long-range translational order.
+Considering the recent development of experiments in active matter~\cite{Kawaguchi:2017aa, Liu2019PRL, Li2019PNAS, Soni:2019aa, Deblais2020PRL, Zhang:2021aa, Shimaya2022, Iwasawa2021PRR}, especially the observations of HU in two-dimensional chiral active fluids~\cite{Huang2021, Zhang2022}, it may be possible to realize the two-dimensional chiral active crystal and experimentally confirm the true long-range translational order.
+We have also shown that the system has no crystalline order at $\Omega = 0$ because the system can be regarded as a randomly quenched system with continuous symmetry~\cite{Imry-Ma1975, Ikeda2024PRE}.
+As a future direction, it would be important to extend the present work to disordered solids~\cite{Mandal:2020aa, Szamel2024SoftMatter}.
+Since the Mermin--Wagner fluctuations are also present in the passive disordered solids, or glasses~\cite{Shiba2016PRL, Illing2017PNAS}, we speculate that similar stabilization or destabilization will be observed for active glasses.
+A recent numerical study suggests the enhancement of the displacement fluctuations in two-dimensional disordered active solids with finite persistence time~\cite{dey2024enhanced}.
+Further numerical studies are needed to better understand this observation with the result of the present study.

 \ifarXiv \foreach \x in {1,...,\numbersupplementpages} {

 \includepdf[pages={\x,{}}]{\supplementfilename} } \fi